“ Keep doing your miraculous work, Risa! You will heal the world, one birth at a time."

 Our practice goal is to assist you as you cross over into motherhood, making this one of the most profound, exciting, and empowering growth experiences of your life.
-Think of me as your most valuable guide through your birthing experience.
+Think of your midwives as your most valuable guide through your birthing experience.

 I am a Certified Nurse Midwife (CNM) licensed in New York State and New Jersey, and am licensed by the State of New York as a Nurse Practitioner in Obstetrics and Gynecology.

 I graduated from Columbia University’s School of Nursing with a Master of Science Degree in Nurse Midwifery.

 I have written Blog posts about midwifery and keeping pregnant women and babies healthy.
 I have also been interviewed for my expert opinions in various press and social media sites.

 I volunteer and counsel moms in their reproductive and general healthcare at Ronald McDonald House (when not delivering a baby) for their “Women’s Wellness Night.”
 The moms who live at the house with their children (who are receiving treatments in nearby hospitals), get one night a month of complimentary services to soothe their minds and bodies.

 If you watched Baby Mama, starring Amy Poehler and Tina Fey, I was the birth consultant.
 I was also the birth consultant for Maze starring Rob Morrow and Laura Linney which boasts a Bradley Method® birth.